 Growing up, my parents brought my siblings and me to archeological and art museums.
 We were encouraged to read the plaques and speak in indoor voices.
 My very first museum, was the Indian Museum in Kolkata, my birth city.
 It is the ninth oldest museum in the world!
 I was most intrigued by the Egyptian mummy.
 Ever since I have seen mummies in various states of wrappings and encasing at the Museum of Natural History, NYC, and the British Museum, London, but my love for the macabre was lovingly instilled since childhood!
 I recall bringing my children to the “Discovery Room” at the Museum of Natural History for some hands-on science.
 Following cues of touch in the museum space, Monmouth Museum in NJ, a space for families, held an exhibition titled, “Please Touch” that encouraged visitors to touch and feel the art on display.
 For the first time I worked with aluminum, etching ink and balloons, and altered my mindset so as not to stay too attached to my work.

-Why do we have to pay to visit a museum in the United States and not anywhere in Europe?
+Why do we have to pay an entry fee to visit a museum in the United States and not anywhere in Europe?